basho/basho_docs/source/languages/en/riak/ops/advanced/upgrading-search-2.md

 ## Steps to Upgrading

 1. First, you'll perform a normal [[rolling upgrade|rolling upgrades]].
-As you upgrade, enable `yokozuna` (the new riak search library) on each node.
+As you upgrade, enable `yokozuna` (the new Riak Search library) on each node.
 If you're still using `app.config` it's called `yokozuna`.
 If you've chosen to upgrade to the new `riak.conf` config option, it's called `search`.

     ```appconfig
      {yokozuna, [